 If you have been charged with domestic violence, you should seek knowledgeable legal representation immediately.
 A skilled domestic violence lawyer can help you understand your legal options for fighting your case and advise you how to proceed with your criminal defense.
 Call B.R.
-HICKS, P.C. today to schedule a free consultation with an experienced domestic violence attorney about your case.
+Hicks, PC, today to schedule a free consultation with an experienced criminal defense attorney about your case.

 Virginia’s First Offender Statute